valentinitnelav/bootstrapnet/README.md

 Such accumulation/rarefaction curves allow comparison of networks/webs with different number of interactions.
 Ideally the indices/metrics will be compared if the curves display a trend of reaching an asymptote.
 That means that if we keep on investing effort to sample interactions (observe plant-pollinator in the field) we will not gain much further information, so network comparison is already possible.

 Here, the web s2, even though has fewer interactions, seems to produce a stable, asymptotic resampled nestedness (blue line) as the one of web s1 (red line).
 The two networks are not much different in terms of nestedness, since the 95% CI overlap considerably.

+## How to contribute to the package?

+You could fork the github repository, apply your changes, test if things work properly and then submit a pull request.
+Moreover, feel free to check or open issues about code and documentation suggestions, bugs, etc.

+I am open to code improvements for speed, readability, better modularity, practical simplifications, etc. Please, always comment as much as possible your code and reasoning.
+Better comment more than less :)

+## How to cite the package?

+Releases of the package are constantly archived on Zenodo at this [link](https://zenodo.org/record/3997559) where you find also their suggestion for citation.
+Inspired from Zenodo’s suggestion, you could cite as:

+> Valentin Ștefan, & Tiffany Knight.
+(2020).
+R package for bootstrapping indices of ecological networks.
+Zenodo. http://doi.org/10.5281/zenodo.3997559